jeff-romero/capstone-project/README.md

 After the data set is processed, it is passed to a Machine Learning algorithm which will train a model.
 This trained model can be used to predict cases of fraudulent credit card transactions, as long as the input is readable and sanitized.

-The main file **JeffreyRomeroCapstoneML-CCF.ipynb** has all of the content/research which relates to the project at hand.
+The HTML file **JeffreyRomeroCapstoneML-CCF.html** has all of the content/research which relates to the project at hand.
+If you want to run the code yourself, you can download the program JupyterLab and its dependencies listed further below.
+The run-time of this project will be 20-30 minutes due to the training time of the machine learning models.

 ---